consulo/consulo-dev.github.io/docs/tutorials/custom_language_support/annotator.md

 ## Required Project Configuration Changes
 Classes defined in this step of the tutorial depend on `com.intellij.psi.PsiLiteralExpression` at runtime.
 Using `PsiLiteralExpression` [introduces a dependency](/basics/getting_started/plugin_compatibility.md#modules-specific-to-functionality) on `com.intellij.modules.java`.
-Beginning in version 2019.2 of the IntelliJ Platform these dependencies are declared in `plugin.xml`:
+Beginning in version 2019.2 of the Consulo these dependencies are declared in `plugin.xml`:

 ```xml
   <depends>com.intellij.modules.java</depends>